Medical exclusion of immigrants: Communicable diseases of public health significance

 The current communicable diseases of public health significance include the following: Tuberculosis, Syphilis, Chancroid, Gonorrhea, Granuloma Inguinale, Lymphogranuloma Venereum, Hansen's Disease (Leprosy) and “quarantinable diseases designated by any Presidential Executive Order”.
 International public health emergencies, as determined by the International Health Regulations (IHR) are also included.
 An applicant with one of these diseases can still be admitted if it is under the “national interest” or if they are the “spouse, unmarried son, unmarried daughter, minor unmarried lawfully adopted child, father, or mother of a U.S. citizen, alien lawfully admitted for permanent residence, or an alien issued an immigrant visa, or is a VAWA self-petitioner”.
 In 2009, 482 of the 993 potential LPRS that were originally denied for communicable disease were accepted.

 Vaccinations

 The vaccination requirement includes the following vaccinations: Mumps, Measles, Rubella, Tetanus, diphtheria, Meningococcal disease, Pneumococcal disease, Haemophilus influenzae type B, Rotavirus, Varicella, Influenza, Hepatitis A and B, Pertussis, and Polio.
+CDC added COVID-19 to the immigration vaccination requirements effective Oct 1, 2021, and USCIS implemented it for I-693 exams the same date (announced via CDC Technical Instructions on Aug 17, 2021; USCIS policy alert Sept 14, 2021).
+CDC removed the COVID-19 vaccination requirement for immigrant-visa applicants effective March 11, 2025.
 These requirements are established by the Advisory Committee on Immunization Practices (ACIP).